Frederick V. Waugh

 Frederick Vail Waugh (1898–1974) was an American agricultural economist known for his work relating supply, demand, quality, and marketing in the prices of agricultural products, for his understanding of who benefits from volatility in agricultural pricing, and for his advocacy of food stamp and food distribution policies for the poor.
 He worked for the United States Department of Agriculture from the 1920s to the 1970s.

 Early life and education

-Waugh was the brother of Albert Waugh, long-time provost at the University of Connecticut, and the son of Frank Albert Waugh, who was a professor of horticulture and landscape architecture at the Massachusetts Agricultural College (now the University of Massachusetts Amherst) and the namesake of the Frank A. Waugh Arboretum at the university.
+Waugh the son of Mary (née Mary Vail) and Frank Albert Waugh.
+The latter was a professor of horticulture and landscape architecture at the Massachusetts Agricultural College (now the University of Massachusetts Amherst) and the namesake of the Frank A. Waugh Arboretum at the university.
+Waugh's siblings included Albert Waugh, a provost at the University of Connecticut (1950–1965); Dorothy Waugh, an artist, illustrator, and landscape architect; and sculptor Sidney Waugh.
 He enlisted in the United States Army Ambulance Service for World War I, and was awarded the Croix de Guerre for his service.
 After the war, he graduated from the Massachusetts Agricultural College in 1922.
 He earned a master's degree in 1924 from Rutgers University, became an instructor at the University of Connecticut in 1925, and completed a Ph.D. in 1929 at Columbia University.